maxdan94/topeigen/README.md

 ## Info

-To compute the top eignenvalues and associated eigenvectors of a large sparse matrix
+To compute (an approximation of) the top eignenvalues and associated eigenvectors of a large sparse matrix using the pwer iteration method: https://en.wikipedia.org/wiki/Power_iteration

 ## To compile